irahorecka/gardenofrecipes/recipes/md/peanut-butter-oatmeal-cookies.md

 # Peanut Butter Oatmeal Cookies

 These are good!
-Makes about 9 dozen
+Makes about 9 dozen.

 ## Ingredients